mangoszero/server/README.md

 Compilers
 ---------
+To build *Mangos* you'll need a C++11 compiler.
-Building *Mangos* is currently possible with these compilers:
+This is currently possible with these compilers:

 * **Microsoft Visual Studio (Express[^1])**, 32 bit and 64 bit.
 Both
   [Visual Studio][30] and the Express editions of [Visual Studio][31] are supported.
-Only Visual Studio 2012 and above are now officially supported.
+Only Visual Studio 2015 and above are now officially supported.

 * **Microsoft Windows SDK**, 32 bit and 64 bit.
 The [Windows 7 SDK][32] is
   recommended, as older versions lack compiler features required to build